Hun Yuan: Artistic production

-Hun Yuan is also a prolific painter.
+Hun Yuan was also a prolific painter.
 Although rooted in the tradition of Chinese calligraphy and ink wash painting, his large works, often depicting dragons, are realized in a distinctive style.
-He often demonstrates publicly how they are produced in a few seconds with a single brush stroke applying black ink to Xuan paper.
+He often demonstrated publicly how they are produced in a few seconds with a single brush stroke applying black ink to Xuan paper.
 All branch temples of Weixin Shengjiao store paintings by Hun Yuan, but the largest collection is now at Weixin Museum, a museum that is part of Weixin Shengjiao's headquarters in Nantou County.
 Critics, and the movement itself, regard as most significant the 108 pieces of dragon-shaped ruyi ("auspicious," literally “everything goes as one wishes”) calligraphy, including the frequently reproduced The Stable Nation of the Golden Dragon.

-Hun Yuan has also produced designs for building and gardens.
+Hun Yuan also produced designs for building and gardens.
 The movement reported that the landscape design of the Hsien Fo Temple was based on a project by Hun Yuan, who insisted that the layout of the buildings should correspond with the shape of the nearby mountains to create a feeling of harmonious unity, based on both Feng Shui and Zen.
 According to the movement, Hun Yuan also supplied designs for the two Eight Trigrams Holy Cities that Weixin Shengjiao is building in Henan, China and in Nantou County, Taiwan.